olisto/app-demo-unifiedcontrols/README.md

 ### Response:
 #### 200:
 ##### body:
 Map of channel ID's to channel descriptions.
-Each description has the fillowing fields:
+Each description has the following fields:
 ```
 id: String.
 Id of the channel
 channelInfo: Map.
 Contains descriptive info about the channel